laristra/portage/README.md

 ### Prerequisites

-portage uses some standard C++14 features as well as MPI, so a fairly modern compiler is needed.
+portage uses standard C++11 features as well as MPI, so a fairly modern compiler is needed.
 We regularly test with intel 17+ or gcc 5.3+, and openmpi 1.10.3+.
 The build system _requires_ CMake version 3.0+.